The politics and controversy around the Muttiah Muralitharan biopic ‘800’ | The Hindu In Focus podcast

 What is the controversy?
-Although Muralitharan is a Sri Lankan Tamil who has roots in India, several groups have branded him a “betrayer of Tamils” and alleged that the cricketer supported the killing of Tamil civilians during the armed conflict between the LTTE and the Sri Lankan government.
-There are, however, many more nuances and complications in this story.
+While Muralitharan is a Sri Lankan Tamil who has roots in India, several groups have branded him a “betrayer of Tamils” and alleged that the cricketer supported the killing of Tamil civilians during the armed conflict between the LTTE and the Sri Lankan government.
+There are many more nuances and complications in this story.

 Find the In Focus podcast on Spotify, Apple Podcasts and Stitcher.
 Search for In Focus by The Hindu.